Indiana’s Trusted Personal Injury Advocates Since 1963.

 You can file a personal injury claim on your own.
 However, you may find your case easier to pursue with the assistance of a car accident lawyer

-An attorney can also help you with the charges you may face for driving sans insurance.
 Although you are legally required to purchase auto insurance for your vehicle, this does not negate the suffering caused by your accident.

 At Yosha Law, we are passionate about our insured and uninsured clients alike and consider them part of our family.
-We will help with your personal injury claim and fight for what you’re owed.
+We will help with your personal injury claim in Indianapolis and fight for what you’re owed.

 We also offer an initial free case evaluation where we can help you explore the merits of your case and guide you through the legal process.